 After the completion of the entire disposal plant, before it is used, a final inspection should be made.
-If a distributing box is used it should be noted whether or not the overflow water is distributed equally to the several outlets from the box.
+The distribution box should be checked by filling with water to be sure that the overflow is distributed equally to the several outlets of the distribution box.

-SEPTIC TANKS WITH AUTOMATIC SIPHON
+SEPTIC TANK WITH AUTOMATIC SIPHON